vernig/twilio-sko-devops-with-github/README.md

  # Step 4 - Add GitHub Action for testing

 Create a new folder `.github/workflows`.
 In this folder create a new file named `test.yml`.
-Past the content from the snippet below:
+Paste the content from the snippet below:

  <details>
         <summary><b>Click here to view file contents to copy:</b></summary>